 People do not simply just grow out of addiction, as some would like to think or would hope to believe.
-This is a grim prospect too because sadly drug and alcohol abuse affect far more than just those who abuse the drugs or the alcohol themselves.
-For example, with easily the vast majority of this nation’s addicts being between the ages of 17 and 35, there are a lot of children who have addicts for parents and who have to grow up with that addiction influence in their very formative years.
+This is a grim prospect too because drug and alcohol abuse affect far more than just those who abuse the substances themselves.
+For example, with the vast majority of this nation’s addicts being between the ages of 17 and 35, there are a lot of children who have addicts for parents and who have to grow up with that influence in their formative years.

 When we look at the real truth of the situation, we can see that this is perhaps the worst crime that an addict can commit, and that is to try to raise a young child or even a teen while being addicted to drugs and alcohol.
 When this happens, no one is going to grow out of addiction.
 It is a cruel and an unfair thing to do, to say the least as the odds are that child or teen being raised will become addicted to drugs and alcohol too in the long run.
-Studies show that a child who is raised by addicted parents will be anywhere from four to ten times more likely to become addicted to drugs and alcohol themselves, depending on how prevalent and common the parents’ addiction problem is in that child’s life, and how exposed the child is to it, and what types of substances the parents are using.
+Studies show that a child who is raised by addicted parents will be anywhere from four to ten times more likely to become addicted to drugs and alcohol themselves.
+It mostly depends on how prevalent the parents’ addiction problem is, how exposed the child is to it, and what types of substances the parents are using.

-The problem extends and expands above and beyond that too.
+The problem extends beyond that, too.
 Substance abuse amongst the nation’s working class is at an all-time new high for example.
-Now, more than a full forty percent of the nation’s working class and middle class have admitted to abusing drugs and alcohol at least once in the past year alone, and a good fifteen percent would agree that they are indeed addicted to some substance of some kind or another and that they use it on a daily basis.
+Now, more than forty percent of the nation’s working class and middle class have admitted to abusing drugs and alcohol at least once in the past year alone, and a good fifteen percent would agree that they are indeed addicted to some substance and that they use it on a daily basis.
 These folks never grow out of it either.
-This is quite concerning as this is the demographic that drives the nation in many different ways and across many different avenues too.
-If something isn’t done soon for these individuals then the problem will of course only get much, much worse as the years go by, certainly long before it gets any better.
+This is quite concerning as this is the demographic that drives the nation in many different ways.
+If something isn’t done for these individuals, then the problem will of course only get much, much worse.

 Why Rehabilitation is a Must

-Without a doubt, the single best way to address drug and alcohol addiction is with an inpatient, residential, drug and alcohol addiction and dependence treatment center, detox facility, rehabilitation program, and recovery organization.
+Without a doubt, the best way to address drug and alcohol addiction is an inpatient treatment center.
 These rehab centers offer the best services of them all, and they are the only locations where a person can truly get rid of drug and alcohol addiction once and for all and for good.

-People cannot grow out of addiction, but they can receive recovery to the point where they will never have to deal with addiction ever again.
-In going about it with this route, true success and true sobriety can be had on a lasting scale.
+People cannot grow out of addiction, but they can achieve recovery to the point where they will never have to deal with addiction again.
+In going about it with this route, true success and sobriety can be had on a lasting scale.